bytedeck/bytedeck/README.md

 3. Move into the hackerspace dir: `cd hackerspace` (if using git bash, you should now see "(master)" at the end of your prompt
 3. Activate your virtual environment: Linux: `source bin/activate` Windows w/Git Bash: `source Scripts/activate`
 4. You should now see "(hackerspace)" appear before your prompt.
-5. Later, when you are finished you can leave the environment by typing: `deactivate`
+5. Later (don't do it now), when you are finished you can leave the environment by typing: `deactivate`

 #### Installing required python packages
-1. `pip install -r requirments-basic.txt`
+1. `pip install -r requirments-top.txt`
 2. This does not include what is needed for a PostGres database or other production-specific stuff, only development requirements

 #### Creating the SQLite database